-Yet in all of its glory the Quartz Rhinestone didn’t have the appeal needed to make the royal court.
-Then in 1720’s jeweler Georges Frèdèric Strauss began experiment with ways to improve the bling of the Rhinestone.
+Yet in all of its glory, the Quartz Rhinestone didn’t have the appeal needed to make the royal court.
+Then in 1720’s jeweler Georges Frèdèric Strauss began experimenting with ways to improve the bling of the Rhinestone.
 First by coating the underneath side of the stone with different hues of metallic powder.
 Then by adding a metallic foil.

 Ultimately, the supply of Rhine Quartz crystals.dwindled and the original Rhinestone craze was over.;

 After the Rhinestone played out, Strauss, who had set out to improve them, labored on.
 Experimenting with leaded glass Strauss made it his life’s goal to improve the imitation diamond.
 By adding various minerals and salts to his leaded glass formulas the glass gems became more and more realistic.

 While Strauss improved the sparkle of his new creations by adding bismuth and thallium to the raw leaded glass formula.
 He also began experimenting with various metal salts to alter the color of his imitation gems.

 By 1734 the Strauss stone, as it became known, caught the eye of King Louis XV of France.
 The King, so enamored by the creations of Strauss, Louis XV titled Georges Frèdèric Strauss “King’s Jeweler”.

 The Strauss stone became increasingly popular at court bringing Georges great wealth.
 Yet he continued trying to improve upon his jewels throughout his career.
 In 1753 at the age of 52 Strauss retired a wealthy man.

 Originally these imitations began as a mixture.Then pressed into the shape of the desired gem prior to firing.